ENCCS/intermediate-mpi/content/one-sided-sync.rst

    in an application which uses MPI one-sided communication.
    The creation of ``MPI_Win`` objects in each process in the communicator allows the execution of RMA routines.
-Each access to the window must be
-   synchronized: to ensure safety and correctness of the application.
+Each access to the window must be synchronized to ensure safety and correctness of the application.
    Note that **any** interaction with the memory window **must** be protected by calls to synchronization routines: even local load/store and/or two-sided communication.
-   The events in between synchronization calls are said to happen in *epochs*, here represented by vertical purple lines.
+   The events in between synchronization calls are said to happen in **epochs**, here represented by vertical purple lines.